JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7943 days**.

-And here is a just a random fact -  **In total, Americans eat more than 45 billion sandwiches each year, while sales of custom-made sandwiches are rising 15 percent per year**.
+And here is a just a random fact -  **The only species of turtle that lives in the open ocean is the sea turtle**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)